SenpuDev/GuitarJAM/README.md

   <p align="center">:arrow_up: Click on image to see deployed app on vercel :arrow_up:</p>

  ## App description:
 Built with React - Remix Run.
-Simulation of a guitar store with dynamic content fetched from the Strapi API.
+Simulation of a guitar store with dynamic content fetched from a own Strapi API.
 It uses server-side rendering to update meta tags and retrieve necessary information for each route.
-Available in both English and Spanish, with content that can vary thanks to the implementation of 'Internationalization' in Strapi.
+Available in both English and Spanish, with content that can vary dinamically thanks to the implementation of 'Internationalization'.

  ✅ Responsive web design <br>
  ✅ SEO optimization thanks to dinamic meta info <br>